sesaquecruz/go-migrations-seed/README.md

 # Go SQL Seed

-This app provides an easy way for executing migrations and populating the database with additional data.
-It eliminates the need to include SQL files containing test data in the same migrations directory to both being executed.
-This is particularly useful when running a local Docker Compose with services for testing purposes.
+This app provides an easy way to execute migrations and populate the database with additional data, which is particularly useful when running a local Docker Compose with services for testing purposes.

+It allows keeping separate test data and migration files, at the same time that both can be applied sequentially.

 ## Contributing